khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 [^mean-turpitude]: _turpitude_: Base or shameful character; baseness, vileness; depravity, wickedness.

-244. If you take pride in your wealth, that is the worse degree of pride.
+244. If you take pride in your wealth, that is the worst degree of pride.
 Think of all the vile and debauched men who are richer than you and do not take pride in something in which they outdo you.
 You should realize that it is stupid to take pride in possessions; riches are burdens which bring no benefit